-See OSH Answers documents on Manual Material Handling (lifting) for more information.
+For more information, see OSH Answers documents on Manual Material Handling (lifting).

 In addition to the safety hazards (falls, trips over boxes), and lifting concerns, you may experience problems with dust, dust mites, mould and book lice, especially if papers or books have been stored for a while.

-The three major inhalation hazards are dust, dust mites and mold.
-If these are present then it is likely that they will become airborne when staff are handling the materials.
-Once these materials are airborne then there is potential for staff to be exposed.
+The three major inhalation hazards are dust, dust mites, and mould.
+If these hazards are present, they will likely become airborne when staff are handling the materials.
+Once these hazards are airborne, then there is the potential for more staff to be exposed.

-Booklice (psocids) are minute, soft-bodied, transparent to grayish-white insects about 1 to 4 mm (1/32 to 3/16 inch) long, usually wingless, and may go unnoticed.
+Booklice (psocids) are minute, soft-bodied, transparent to grayish-white insects about 1/32 to 3/16 inch (1 to 4 mm) long, usually wingless, and may go unnoticed.
 It is helpful to use a hand lens and flashlight for detection.
 Booklice avoid light and prefer temperatures of approximately 24°C to 30°C (75°F to 85°F) with relative humidity of 75 to 90 percent.
 They do not bite humans or animals or spread disease.
-However, skin irritation may occur in some sensitive individuals.
+However, allergies or skin irritation may occur in some sensitive individuals.

-Recommended procedures and precautions for staff cleaning or packing these materials include:
+Recommended procedures and precautions for staff cleaning small areas of contamination or packing these materials include:

-- A thorough inspection of the materials should be conducted.
-Check for mold contamination.
+- Conduct a thorough inspection of the materials.
+Check for mould contamination.

-- Wear gloves (Type of gloves depends on the hazards present.
+- Wear gloves (the type of gloves depends on the hazards present.
 Are cleaning agents or bleach being used?).

-- If mold is present, all staff should wear disposable half-mask respirator with a HEPA filter (100 level filter for dust with no oil particulates, N100.
-This assumes that the concentrations of airborne ammonia or chlorine from cleaning products or bleaches are low enough so that chemical cartridge do not have to be used with the particulate filter).
+- If mould is present, all staff should wear an N95 or N100 half-mask respirator.
+This recommendation assumes that the concentrations of airborne ammonia or chlorine from cleaning products or bleaches are low enough so that chemical cartridges do not have to be used).

-- Wear clothes that can be machine washed.
-Wash clothes after packing and before wearing again.
+- Wear clothes that can be machine-washed.
+Wash clothes after packing and before wearing them again.

 - Inform the staff as to the potential hazards and necessary precautions.